zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

 Build Targets
 --------------

+First, cd to $CONTROLLER.
-There are two essential build targets:
+There are three essential build targets:

-* make: this target will build all essential features
+* make: this target will build all essential features (This is the one to use)
 * packstack: This target will only build the Packstack setup
 * neutron: This target builds only the network part of neutron